Per Se (restaurant): Ratings and reviews

+It has been awarded five stars (highest rating) by the Forbes Travel Guide annually since 2005.

 Per Se was awarded three stars ("Exceptional cuisine, worth a special journey") in the 2006 inaugural Michelin Guide to New York City, and has maintained that rating every year to date.

-Since 2013, it has been the recipient of the AAA Five Star Award.
+Since 2013, it has been the recipient of the AAA Five Star Award and the Wine Spectator Grand Award.